-An excerpt from Damn Yankee Buttons, A book of essays and short stories I am working on:
+An excerpt from Damn Yankee Buttons, a book of essays and short stories I am working on.

 Byrd had denounced Judge Charles Haden, for his 1999 ruling against mountain top removal valley fills.
-But in May of 2009 Byrd wrote that, “….
+But in May of 2009 Byrd said that “….
 The industry of coal must also respect the land that yields the coal, as well as the people who live on the land.
 If the process of mining destroys nearby wells and foundations, if blasting and digging and relocating streams unearths harmful elements and releases them into the environment causing illness and death, that process should be halted and the resulting hazards to the community abated.”